 Publish and schedule social media content

-Planning an annual sale or a product launch?
+Planning an annual sale or product launch?
 Want to share a great behind-the-scenes video?
 With Agorapulse’s publishing composer, you can do everything from making note of ideas and drafting content to publishing and scheduling social media posts.

 To streamline your process, upload all your creatives to the Agorapulse asset library—and then plug them directly into your social media posts.
 To customize your post for any network, click the pencil icon next to the preview.